The abbreviation for antibiotics.

 TOPS (Total Office Paperless Solution)

-a medical industry standard 6 digit alphanumeric identifier assigned to providers.
-Can be used for single provider or a group/facility.
+A standard six-digit alphanumeric identifier assigned to healthcare providers either as single provider or a group/facility.

-the average amount of time a system is functioning at full capacity and available for use
+The average amount of time a system is functioning at full capacity and available for use.
+When this number is presented as a percentage, it’s referred to as “uptime rate.”